gr4vy/gr4vy-go/api/docs/TransactionPaymentMethodRequest.md

 `func (o *TransactionPaymentMethodRequest) UnsetExternalIdentifier()`

 UnsetExternalIdentifier ensures that no value is present for ExternalIdentifier, not even an explicit nil
-### GetBuyerId

-`func (o *TransactionPaymentMethodRequest) GetBuyerId() string`

-GetBuyerId returns the BuyerId field if non-nil, zero value otherwise.

-### GetBuyerIdOk

-`func (o *TransactionPaymentMethodRequest) GetBuyerIdOk() (*string, bool)`

-GetBuyerIdOk returns a tuple with the BuyerId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBuyerId

-`func (o *TransactionPaymentMethodRequest) SetBuyerId(v string)`

-SetBuyerId sets BuyerId field to given value.

-### HasBuyerId

-`func (o *TransactionPaymentMethodRequest) HasBuyerId() bool`

-HasBuyerId returns a boolean if a field has been set.

-### GetBuyerExternalIdentifier

-`func (o *TransactionPaymentMethodRequest) GetBuyerExternalIdentifier() string`

-GetBuyerExternalIdentifier returns the BuyerExternalIdentifier field if non-nil, zero value otherwise.

-### GetBuyerExternalIdentifierOk

-`func (o *TransactionPaymentMethodRequest) GetBuyerExternalIdentifierOk() (*string, bool)`

-GetBuyerExternalIdentifierOk returns a tuple with the BuyerExternalIdentifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBuyerExternalIdentifier

-`func (o *TransactionPaymentMethodRequest) SetBuyerExternalIdentifier(v string)`

-SetBuyerExternalIdentifier sets BuyerExternalIdentifier field to given value.

-### HasBuyerExternalIdentifier

-`func (o *TransactionPaymentMethodRequest) HasBuyerExternalIdentifier() bool`

-HasBuyerExternalIdentifier returns a boolean if a field has been set.

 ### GetRedirectUrl

 `func (o *TransactionPaymentMethodRequest) GetRedirectUrl() string`